stevearc/aerial.nvim/README.md

   -- Set to 0 or false to disable highlight_on_jump = 300,

+  -- Fold code when folding the tree.
+Only works when manage_folds is enabled link_tree_to_folds = true,

+  -- Fold the tree when folding code.
+Only works when manage_folds is enabled link_folds_to_tree = false,

+  -- Use symbol tree for folding.
+Set to true or false to enable/disable -- 'auto' will manage folds if your previous foldmethod was 'manual' manage_folds = 'auto',

   -- The maximum width of the aerial window max_width = 40,